 To some, borrowing money may seem nerve-wracking.
 However, there are also instances in which doing so may actually put someone on the path to a more financially-stable future, say, in the case of buying property or starting up their own business.
 Still, no matter how savvy the expense might be, that doesn’t always make the idea of borrowing a large amount of money any less daunting.

 Whether you’re renovating a house or opening a new business, big-ticket items tend to require big loans.
 And the larger the investment, the more likely a lender will want some form of security to back up your loan.

 Depending on the size and terms of a loan, sometimes it’s worth considering possible options that might make taking on the loan less intimidating for the borrower—and less risky for the lender—such as using a co-borrower.

 A co-borrower is an additional borrower on a variety of loan types who is obligated to repay the loan alongside the primary borrower and shares the responsibility of paying it back.
 And a co-borrower—if they have great credit and income, among other factors—may have the added benefit of helping to make the original borrower seem less of a risk to a lender.

 Applying for a Loan with Another Person

-Say you want to take out a joint loan to open up a business.
-In this case, your co-borrower would have a right to any property you purchase with that loan, and he or she is responsible for monthly payments.
-In the case of a cosigned loan, the cosigner has no rights to property, only responsibility for the loan if you are unable to pay.
+Say you want to take out a joint loan, in this case, your co-borrower would have a right to any property you purchase with that loan, and he or she is responsible for monthly payments.
+In the case of a cosigned loan, however, the cosigner has no rights to property, only responsible for the loan if you are unable to pay.